Questions?

 The projector screen material can make all the difference in the way your image appears.
 Different surfaces have different reflective properties.
 Some are cheap and some are quality.
 The screen materials have different textures and even come in different colors.

 Most projector screens are made of vinyl, high grade plastic, spandex, rubber and polyester fabric.
-You can also find ones made using pvc, canvas and fiberglass.
+You can also find ones made using PVC, canvas and fiberglass.
 The best projector screens are made using vinyl or spandex.

 Regardless of what material is used to manufacture a movie screen, it is coated with magnesium carbonate, titanium dioxide or barium sulfate for enhanced visibility of the light which is directly related to the amount of light which is getting reflected from the surface.
 When the motion picture industry first took off there was actual silver embedded in the material to make it more reflective.
 This is where we get the term “the silver screen”.